Humanistic education: In environment

-The environment in a school which focuses their practice on humanistic education tends to have a very different setting than a traditional school.
-It consist of both indoor and outdoor environments with a majority of time being spent outdoors.
-The indoor setting may contain a few tables and chairs, bean bags for quiet reading and relaxation, book shelves, hide-aways, kitchens, much color and art posted on the walls.
+The environment in a school that focuses on humanistic education tends to be very different from that of a traditional school.
+It includes both indoor and outdoor spaces, with most time spent outdoors.
+The indoor setting may include a few tables and chairs, bean bags for quiet reading and relaxation, bookshelves, hideaways, kitchens, lots of colour, and art posted on the walls.
 The outdoor environment is very engaging for students.
-You might find tree houses, outdoor kitchens, sand boxes, play sets, natural materials, sporting activities, etc. The wide range of activities are offered for students allowing for free choices of interest.
+Tree houses, outdoor kitchens, sand boxes, play sets, natural materials, or sporting activities may be available.
+A wide range of activities is offered, allowing students to choose based on their interests.

 Related movements

 A number of contemporary school movements incorporate humanistic perspectives within a larger, holistic context: these include the Waldorf, Montessori, Reggio Emilia, and Neohumanist schools.
 These originated independently of the humanistic psychology movement and at least some of them incorporate spiritual perspectives absent from the traditional humanistic approach.